RENATOZANGER/lambda-dynamodb-cdk-cfn-terraform/README.md

    ```

 ### Preparing for CloudFormation and Terraform
-**_NOTE:_** For CloudFormation and Terraform, you need to zip the lambda_function.py code and upload it to the S3 bucket you created.
+**_NOTE:_** For CloudFormation you need to zip the lambda_function.py code and upload it to the S3 bucket you created.
   ```bash
   aws s3 mb s3://<bucket-name> # Create an S3 bucket to store the Lambda code